 When Porsche unveiled the Boxster, the mid-engined sports car was an automotive revelation.
 Unfortunately, the Boxster’s 2.7-liter powerplant was pathetic.
 Porsche had good solid marketing reasons for creating a gutless wonder, but it was the wrong choice.
 By the time the Sultans of Stuttgart blessed the Boxster with a proper engine, it was too late.
 The baby Porker was a “hairdresser’s car.”
-The Ruger SR40 is just like that: a great gun with a fatal flaw that runs the risk of defiling the brand for years to come.
+The Ruger SR40 is just like that: A great gun with a fatal flaw that runs the risk of defiling the Sturm Ruger brand for years to come.

 I’m not sure what pistol sired Ruger’s SR series, but I sure am glad they put that ballistic bad boy out to stud.
 All three variants share the same elegant proportions and snake-hipped savoir faire.
 Unlike Porsche’s roadster, there’s no question which is the SR40’s business end.
-The slide’s aggressive serrations line up perfectly with the grip in both width and angle, giving the Ruger SR40 “it went thatta way” purposefulness.
+The stainless slide’s aggressive serrations line up perfectly with the grip in both width and angle, giving the Ruger SR40 “it went thatta way” purposefulness.

 For comparison’s sake, a .40-caliber Glock 22 weighs 22.9 ounces.
 But Glocks are ugly.
 And by its manufacturer’s estimation, the drop-dead sexy SR40 is “possibly the easiest recoiling, smoothest shooting .40 on the market.”
 Possibly?
-That’s not much of a boast—especially as it’s true.
+That’s not much of a boast — especially as it’s true.
 Well, the “easiest recoiling” bit.

 If you’re looking for a handgun that makes firing a .40-caliber bullet feel like unleashing a 9mm projectile, you can stop now.
 The Ruger’s extra weight and reduced slide velocity remove much of the round’s reviled snap.
 What’s more, the SR40 provides greater stopping power than the SR9 without a major loss of capacity: 15+1 vs. 17+1 cartridges.
 Other than ammo cost, hey, why not?

 It’s the damnedest thing.
 The Ruger SR9c we tested had a fantastic 1911-style trigger: minimal take up and BANG!
-Ruger told us that the SR40’s trigger contains the exact same bits as the SR9 and SR9c, assembled the same way by the same people in the same factory.
-The discrepancy (and disappointment) was so profound that I returned the SR40 for another, wondering if “my” gun had fallen afoul of quality control issues.
+Ruger told us that the SR40’s trigger contains the exact same bits as the Ruger SR9 and SR9c, assembled the same way by the same people in the same factory.
+The discrepancy (and disappointment) was so profound that I returned the SR40 for another, wondering if “my” gun had fallen afoul of quality-control issues.
 (Not just because SR40 slide bite put blood on steel, as above.)
 Nope.
 Same again.

 All of which explains my skepticism re: the SR40’s “smoothest shooting” claim.
-I reckon trigger feel is as important to a gun’s overall shoot-ability as, well, anything else.
+I reckon trigger feel is as important to a gun’s overall shootability as, well, anything else.
 For roughly the same money as the Ruger SR40, the Glock 22 offers a trigger with no stacking, greater predictability and unbeatable speed (in terms of initial travel and reset).
 Smith’s M&P costs more than the SR40, but the trigger’s miles better (provided you avoid the wretched 750-pound M&P Massachusetts trigger).

 A gun with a lousy trigger is hard to shoot accurately.
 Wayne Buettner’s group may look good to you, but this is the same Army vet who can pick up a Glock, Springfield XD or just about any halfway decent handgun and put five bullets through the same hole at seven yards.
-If you doubt the Ruger’s built-to-a-price feel, try flicking the external safety— another mission critical feature that lacks haptic finesse.
+If you doubt the Ruger’s built-to-a-price feel, try flicking the external manual safety — another mission critical feature that lacks haptic finesse.

 Is the Ruger’s graunchy trigger a deal breaker?
 In a combat situation, trigger finesse is not exactly priority one.
 So if you’re shopping for reasonably accurate, aesthetically appealing .40-caliber handgun, the SR40 proves the truth of the old SNL line “It’s better to look good than to feel good.”

 If, however, you’re used to a proper go-pedal and can’t wait for one of Ruger’s camp followers to step into the breach (so to speak), the SR40’s not for you.
-But then serious combat shooters will take one look at the SR40’s police-pleasing external safety and, in the immortal words of Lord Humongous, just walk away.
+But then serious combat shooters will take one look at the SR40’s law-enforcement-pleasing external safety and, in the immortal words of Lord Humongous, just walk away.

 Weight: 27.25 ounces